turingschool-examples/vending_machine_challenge/README.md

 * Pencil and paper out the vending process.
 What kinds of things do you need to keep track of?
 What is the process flow for selecting, paying and receiving a treat?

 ### Level 1
-* Build two Javascript classes - VendingMachine and Person.
+* Build two JavaScript classes - VendingMachine and Person.
 A person should be able to insert their credits (cents) and make a treat selection to the vending machine.
 The vending machine should be able to keep track of credits, validate the amount of credits is sufficient for selection, retrieve selection to person and dispense change if necessary.
 For this level, assume all treats cost 75 credits.

 I've given you some default state for both Person and VendingMachine, but don't be afraid to add more state.